What is AWS SDK?

 How it Works

-The AWS SDK for Java makes it easier for Java developers to access AWS Services by providing a set of uniform and familiar libraries.
+As discussed earlier, AWS SDK for Java makes it easier for Java developers to access AWS Services by providing a set of libraries.
 It supports API lifecycle considerations such as credential management, retries, data marshaling, and serialization.
-For easier development, the AWS SDK for Java offers higher-level abstractions.
+For easier development, the AWS SDK for Java also offers higher-level abstractions.